Manya Krobo District

-Manya Krobo District is a former district that was located in Eastern Region, Ghana.
+Manya Krobo District is a municipality located in Eastern Region, Ghana.
 Originally created as an ordinary district assembly in 1988, which was created from the former Kaoga District Council.
 However on 29 February 2008, it was split off into two new districts: Lower Manya Krobo District (which it was elevated to municipal district assembly status on 6 February 2012; capital: Odumase) and Upper Manya Krobo District (capital: Asesewa).
-The district assembly was located in the eastern part of Eastern Region and had Odumase as its capital town.
+The municipal assembly is located in the eastern part of Eastern Region and has Odumase as its capital town.

+Notably, professional footballer Thomas Partey is a chief of the Manya Krobo people.